chri5hum/Predator/README.md

 As the predator, listen for your prey's movements to catch them.
 The hunt begins...

 ## Coded Features:

+Multiplayer Specific
+- Map Serialization (for cloning map)
+- Socket implementation for game synchronization with multiple players

 Single Player
 - Pathfinding AI
-- Map Generation using Conway’s Game of Life (RIP John)
+- Map Generation using Conway’s Game of Life (RIP)
 - Ambient music and sound effects for atmosphere
 - Prey stealth and exhaustion systems
 - Predator hearing and leap systems

-Multiplayer Specific
-- Map Serialization (for cloning map)
-- Socket implementation for multiple players

 Tutorial
 - Tutorial AI